Radla/voltcraft-sem-3600bt/README.md

 ### Snapshot

-If you want to take and print a single measurement you just have to run the script like this:
+If you want to take and print a single measurement, run the script like this:

 ```
 $ ./vc-sem.exp Lamp --status --print